 Pemberton has been consistently impressive this series, with his performances in this and Love’s Great Adventure counting as some of the best work he’s ever done.
 Here he’s blunt and hostile initially, but this outward demeanour covers a tremendous amount of guilt and a vulnerability that he gets across brilliantly.
 Shearsmith essentially gets the straighter role this time as the fresh faced new partner, but gets to sink his teeth into some more interesting character moments in the episode’s climax.

-It is also a dark one, both figuratively and literally, in which director Guillem Morales really makes the most of the limited setting, using low lighting to great effect, every shot is drenched in shadow, which only adds to the ominous atmosphere.
+It is also a dark episode, both figuratively and literally, in which director Guillem Morales really makes the most of the limited setting, using low lighting to great effect, every shot is drenched in shadow, which only adds to the ominous atmosphere.
 This episode also contains Christian Henson‘s best work as composer thus far in the series.
 The music has been incredibly strong throughout, but the score is particularly effective here.
 Henson uses string instruments to create an eerie score that’s part mournful, part sinister, and it fits in perfectly with the unsettling tone of the episode.

 The ending is shocking and satisfyingly gory, and on reflection it just about works for me.
 It all comes down to that opening – the mystery of how Shearsmith ended up where he is.
 Viewed through this prism, the ending is a macabre surprise, but as a progression of the story, it’s a bit of a stretch.
-I would have happily watched the two characters just playing Fortunately / Unfortunately and guessing riddles for 30 minutes, but then we wouldn’t have got one of the most unsettling endings since The Harrowing back in series 1.
+I would have happily watched the two characters just playing Fortunately / Unfortunately and guessing riddles for 30 minutes, but then we wouldn’t have got one of the most unsettling endings since The Harrowing back in series one.

 This is the perfect way to end what has been an excellent series of Inside No.9.
 There have been no real lows and one all time great episode in Love’s Great Adventure.
 In this series more than any other, Pemberton and Shearsmith have pushed the boundaries of what can be accomplished in just 30 minutes, and with two more series commissioned, they’re showing no signs of slowing down.